 Other areas outside Las Vegas may cater to more discerning local slot players.
 For example, Laughlin has an RTP of 92% and Boulder checks in at almost 94%.
 Off-Strip properties may offer better payback percentages than those that attract a larger number of players.

 When looking at another Nevada casino hotspot, Reno checks in with a nice RTP average of 94.5%.
 But these are just regional averages.
-Savvy gamblers will want to do even more research to really find properties and games that offer even better RTPs than seen in these more broad figures.
+Savvy gamblers will want to do even more research to find properties and games that offer even better RTPs than seen in these broader figures.
 These numbers also can differ by the stakes you play.

 Websites like LasVegasThenandNow.com, LasVegasCasinoNews.com, and Casino Player and Strictly Slots magazines offer players a look at various casinos’ RTP in Las Vegas and beyond.
 According to Las Vegas Casino News, some of the best properties to play in Sin City in terms of RTP, , include: